kenmd/ddd-csharp/README.md

 * View > `UI layer` (by events and data binding)

-## Mapping
+## Repository

+* Repositories encapsulate all communication with external storage
 * here use Data Mapper pattern to map Domain Entity to database table
 * suggestion from Martin Fowler (Patterns of Enterprise Application Architecture)
-  - one Data Mapper per one Domain object
+  - one repository per one aggregate
+  - public API works with aggregate root only

 ## Problem Description